 The relationship between issuer credit risk and bond coupon rate is not linear.
 The curve describing the dependency between risk and coupon is convex.
 This means the risk growth rate is slower than the coupon growth rate in the first ¾ of the curve.
 Then, after an inflection point, both equalize, and the relationships become almost proportional.

-Simply put, a bond with an 8.5% coupon is not inherently riskier than a bond with a 5.5% coupon.
+Simply put, a bond with a 7.5% coupon is not inherently riskier than a bond with a 5.5% coupon.
 Of course, both issuers are not identical, so their risk profiles may differ.
 The point is that both issues (and bond issuers' risk profiles) are more similar than different.
 Hence, by investing in a 7.5% bond, we get better compensation for the risk taken.

 Fixed-income securities offer inverse asymmetry.
 We can gain from coupon payments and optional capital profit, while we can lose 100% of the principal in the worst-case scenario, i.e., issuer default.
 In equity investing, asymmetry favors us, translating into substantial risk rewards and reasonable odds of winning.
 This means we can create a concentrated portfolio with 5-10 large positions.